Taxpayer seeks tactic for Dallas School Board to gain advantage on teachers

 The district did withhold teachers’ salaries for seven unworked contractual days during the 2016-17 school year and recouped nearly $500,000 in wages, health care and pensions.

-The inability for teachers to complete their obligation was a combination of a 22-day strike in November 2016 and snow days, DeLuca said.
+The inability for teachers to complete their obligation was due to a combination of a 22-day strike in November 2016 and snow days, DeLuca said.

-In July 2017, the school board denied the union’s grievance on the matter.
+The union filed a grievance with the board on the pay withholding, which was denied at the July 2017 school board meeting.

 The Dallas Education Association has worked without a contract since August 2015.

-The union went on a seven-day strike in September 2017 and has another strike notice filed for next week.
+The union went on a seven-day strike in September 2017 and has another strike notice filed for Monday, Jan.
+22.

 According to state law, teacher unions can strike twice in a school year as long as the first strike ends in time to complete 180 school days by June 15.
 The second strike must end in time to complete 180 days by June 30.